Nardtz/mlm-bubble/README.md

 ## Data Structure

-The application uses dummy data stored in `data/dummy-data.ts`.
+The application uses Supabase for data storage.
 The structure supports:
 - ME (main user) with name and starting capital
 - First level downlines (up to 7)
 - Second level downlines (up to 7 per first-level member)